NsccTruroIT/OSYS1200/6-Tools_and_Software/index.md

 ## Activity 1 – File Explorer

-### Part A - Ribbons
+### Part A - File Explorer View Options

 In class we discussed the importance of ensuring that File explorer displays the extensions for filenames.
-This will ensure that we see the full name of the files that are shown in File Explorer.
-List the steps required to configure File Explorer to show file extensions and hidden files.
+This will ensure that we see the full name of the files that are shown in File Explorer. **List the steps required to configure File Explorer to show file extensions and hidden files.** and add a **Screenshot**

 ### Part B – Libraries

 If necessary, start your computer and sign in.

 1. On the taskbar, click File Explorer.
-2. In the File Explorer window, click the **View** tab, click the **Navigation** pane button, and then click **Show libraries** to place a check mark before that item.
+2. In the File Explorer window, find the Navigation Pane (the sidebar on the left).
+Right-click on any **empty/blank** space in that pane and click **Show libraries** from the context menu.
+A check mark will appear next to it. **Screenshot** Libraries in the left panel.
 3. In the navigation pane, expand **Libraries** and then click **Documents**.
 4. Right-click **Documents** and then click **Properties**.
 5. In the Documents Properties window, click **Add**.